What is An Orthodontic Emergency?

 Sometimes discomfort caused by a wire on your braces can be resolved by moving the wire away from the irritated area with a cotton swab or eraser.
 If the wire will not move, try covering the end of it with a small piece of cotton or a small amount of wax.
 If the wire is painful, you can cut it with nail clippers or scissors that have been washed and sterilized in alcohol.
 Please contact our office before undergoing these procedures and we will schedule an appointment to help you further.

-Separators are typically small metal rings that fit in between spaced out teeth, usually on the back molars to provide additional support.
+Separators are typically small rubber rings that fit in between spaced out teeth, usually on the back molars to provide additional support.
 It can be easy to lose a separator during treatment.
-Reach out to us immediately if you lose a separator because it can hinder your treatment if not replaced.
+Call our office during business hours if you lose a separator.

 Contact Us Today